Professor Jenkinson is a leading expert on private equity, IPOs and institutional asset management.

 His work on institutional asset management includes his high-profile research on the role of investment consultants, in collaboration with the UK Financial Conduct Authority.
 The subsequent investigation by the UK Competition and Markets Authority can be traced back to this seminal research.

 Professor Jenkinson has held a number of influential advisory and consulting positions.
-He is currently chairman of the economic consulting firm Oxera and an academic advisor to KPMG's Global Valuation Institute.
-He has served on the boards of a number of European start-up companies and investment funds.
-He has consulted for a large number of companies, regulators, government agencies and industry associations, and has acted as an expert witness for various court cases and judicial reviews, including for the Financial Times in a high-profile libel action regarding IPOs (2006).
+He is a partner of the economic consulting firm Oxera, an academic advisor to KPMG's Global Valuation Institute and he has served on the boards of a number of European start-up companies and investment funds.
+He is also currently a director of Schroder British Opportunities Trust.
+He has consulted for a large number of companies, regulators, government agencies and industry associations, and has acted as an expert witness in recent cases involving Formula 1, electricity cables, and a leading football franchise.
+In 2006, he acted as an expert witness for the Financial Times in a high-profile libel action regarding IPOs.

 - Corporate finance